hjwylde/dotfiles/README.md

 The dotfiles are structured into _packages_ that may be installed using
     [stow](http://www.gnu.org/software/stow/ "stow").

-The packages named after Pokémon represent computer-specific dotfiles.
+The packages named after Pokémon represent system-specific dotfiles.
-An initialisation script is provided, `init.sh` which install their own and some pre-selected
+An initialisation script is provided, `setup` which install the system, `git`, `vim` and `zsh`
     packages.